Coverage for apio / commands / apio_packages.py: 77%

 177 apio pack upd # Same, with shortcuts

-178 apio packages update --force # Force reinstallation from scratch
+178 apio packages install --force # Force reinstallation from scratch

-179 apio packages update --verbose # Provide additional info[/code]
+179 apio packages install --verbose # Provide additional info[/code]

 180